JustKing2610/Justin_Crispatus_project_lectorate/Phylogenetic_analysis_700_NCBI_genomes/Readme.md

 # Phylogenetic analysis workflow

-For this analyis, first 700 _L. crispatus_ genomes were downloaded from NCBI as see in *list*
+For this analysis, first 700 _L. crispatus_ genomes were downloaded from NCBI as see in *list*

 next, Prokka was run on all genomes using:
 ```